Clam digging

-Clam digging is a North American term for a common way to harvest clams (edible infaunal bivalve mollusks) from below the surface of the tidal sand flats or mud flats where they live.
+Clam digging is a North American term for a common way to harvest clams (edible infaunal bivalve mollusks) from below the surface of the tidal sand flats or mudflats where they live.
 It is done both recreationally (for enjoyment or as a source of food) and commercially (as a source of income).
-Commercial digging in the U.S. and Canada is colloquially referred to as clamming, and is done by a clammer.
+Commercial digging in Canada and the United States is colloquially referred to as clamming, and is done by a clammer.

+Methods

+Recreational

 Amateur clam digging is often done using a straight long-handled spading fork, or a spading shovel.

-Commercial clamming for quahog clams, and the larger surf clams (soup clams) is primarily done offshore, via mechanical dredging.
-To harvest cultivated clam beds, aquaculturalists often use a much smaller version (hand pulled) from the offshore dredge.
-Another form of commercial clamming is done from a flat-decked boat using a clamrake with a telescopic handle.
-The head of these rakes have long tines attached to a "basket-like" cage in which the clams are collected.